osbuild/osbuild/docs/osbuild.1.rst

 SYNOPSIS
 ========

-| ``osbuild`` [ OPTIONS ] PIPELINE
+| ``osbuild`` [ OPTIONS ] MANIFEST
 | ``osbuild`` [ OPTIONS ] -
 | ``osbuild`` ``--help``
+| ``osbuild`` ``--version``

 DESCRIPTION
 ===========

 **osbuild** is a build-system for operating system artifacts.
-It takes a pipeline description as input and produces file-system trees, images, or other artifacts as output.
+It takes an input manifest describing the build pipelines and produces file-system trees, images, or other artifacts as output.
 Its pipeline description gives comprehensive control over the individual steps to execute as part of a pipeline. **osbuild** provides isolation from the host system as well as caching capabilities, and thus ensures that pipeline builds will be deterministic and efficient.

 OPTIONS
 =======